aces/Loris/modules/imaging_uploader/README.md

         `MRIUploadIncomingPath`following a successful archival and insertion
         through the LORIS-MRI pipeline.

-useSiteProjectPermissions - This setting enables Site and Project access restrictions
-        for users.
-If enabled, users accessing the module can only see uploads where a session ID has been found and are thus linked to the site and project of the session AND the site and project match the user's.
-Users can also see any file they have uploaded themselves regardless of if a sesssion ID has been found.
+The `useImagingSiteProjectPermissions` configuration enables more advanced Site and Project access control (Although Site permissions are enabled without this configuration, "all sites" gives access to data with no Session ID if this configuration is turned off).
+If enabled, users accessing the module can only see data where a session ID has been found and are thus linked to the site and project of the session AND the site and project match the user's.
+Access to data with no session is granted by the `imaging_uploader_nosessionid` permission (see permissions section)
-        This setting can be PARTIALLY bypassed by the `imaging_uploader_nosessionid` permission (partially only because the permission will also append any upload with no site or project)

 ## Interactions with LORIS